 On the other hand, string hoppers are prepared with the help of a noodle press.
 The rice flour batter is pressed into the device and then steamed.
 They are then eaten with coconut sambal, dahl curry and a coconut milk curry.

 Ambul Thiyal is one of the most popular seafood dishes throughout the island.
 The flavourful curry is prepared with tuna and a unique blend of spices including turmeric, black pepper, cinnamon, garlic, pandan leaves and curry leaves.

 The most important ingredient in this dried fish curry is dried goraka (Malabar tamarind) which gives the dish its unique tangy flavour.
 Initially, the curry was prepared to mainly preserve a different kind of fish in Southern Sri Lanka.
 However, soon it became a favourite picnic curry with the locals.
 It is often eaten with rice, roti bread or string hoppers.

 Kukul Mas Curry:

-While the dry ingredients give the chicken a beautiful texture and aroma, the real flavour comes from two base ingredients which are rich coconut milk and tomato puree.
+While the dry ingredients give the chicken a beautiful texture and aroma, the real flavor comes from two base ingredients which are rich coconut milk and tomato puree.
 It tastes best when had with steamed rice or roti bread.

 Parippu or dhal curry is a favourite in every Sri Lankan household.
 The curry is similar to the Indian dal except that the Sri Lankan version is a bit more concentrated than diluted.
 Split red lentils or masoor dal is used for the preparation.
 The curry is prepared with a beautiful blend of spices including cumin, turmeric, fenugreek, curry leaves and mustard seeds, and sautéed with onion, tomato and green chillies.